 It's absolutely stunning (especially in its Bordeaux Red and Forest Green colour options).
-Its metal core is sandwiched between a Gorilla Glass 5 front and curved rear as it was on the XZ2, but the edges of the device are much softer.
-They are curvier and glossier than the XZ2, resulting in a much more premium.
+Its metal core is sandwiched between a Gorilla Glass 5 front and curved rear – as it was on the XZ2, but the edges are much softer here; curvier, glossier and much more premium.
 The newer Xperia 1 meanwhile, returns to a squarer and flatter build.

-The XZ3 is noticeably slimmer (around 2mm) than XZ2 too and it's an absolute delight to hold and easy to manage one-handed.
-The glass and glossy finish mean it's on the slippery side and it loves fingerprint smears like oh-so-many flagships these days – including the Galaxy Note 9 and iPhone X, but that's the compromise you make for those lovely finishes.
+The XZ3 is also noticeably slimmer than the XZ2 (around 2mm), which makes it a delight to hold, without being overly thin.
+The glass and glossy finish mean it's on the slippery side and it loves fingerprint smears like oh-so-many flagships these days – including the Galaxy S10 and iPhone XS – but that's the compromise you make for these lovely finishes.

 On the rear, the XZ3 has the same symmetrical central positioning for the single camera lens and circular fingerprint sensor as the XZ2.
 That means the fingerprint sensor is in a slightly awkward position - it's too low - resulting in the camera lens getting more action from your paws than the sensor should.
 It's an oddity, not a deal breaker, as you'll adapt over time.
 If it is a deal breaker for you, the Xperia 1 moves the fingerprint sensor to the side like older Xperia handsets.

-So let's talk about that display.
-The eagle-eyed among you may have picked up on the mention of OLED above.
-It's not a spelling mistake, Sony has made the switch from LCD for the Xperia XZ3 and an excellent switch it was, even though we did like the XZ2's display for its natural colouration.
+The eagle-eyed may have picked up on the mention of OLED above.
+It's not a spelling mistake: Sony made the switch from LCD for the Xperia XZ3 – and an excellent switch it is, even though we did like the XZ2's display for its natural colouration.

 Switching to OLED and curving those edges aren't the only steps Sony has taken out of its comfort zone with the XZ3 though.
-It's also upped the resolution to Quad HD+ (2960 x 1440 pixels).
-The Xperia fans among you will know that Quad HD+ has long been a game Sony has notoriously avoided playing, despite being one of the few manufacturers to offer a 4K display on a phone).
+It's also upped the resolution to Quad HD+.
+The Xperia fans among you will know that Sony has notoriously avoided using this resolution (despite being one of the few manufacturers to offer a 4K display on a phone).
 It argued for many years that there is no native Quad HD content and therefore it wasn't necessary, nor worth the trade in battery life.
 The Xperia XZ3 goes against Sony's earlier morals – and the better for it.

-Like the Xperia XZ2, the XZ3 also has an 18:9 aspect ratio, something we've now come to expect from smartphone flagships, along with HDR.
-Sony doesn't just support mobile HDR content however, it will also upscale content to HDR-like quality thanks to Sony's X-Reality software.
+Like the Xperia XZ2, the XZ3 also has an 18:9 aspect ratio - many newer devices have 19:9 and taller now - along with HDR (high dynamic range).
+Sony doesn't just support mobile HDR content, however, it will also 'upscale' standard content to HDR-like quality thanks to Sony's X-Reality software.
 This is something that's been on Sony devices for some time, so it isn't new to the XZ3, but it's a nice addition nonetheless.

 - Qualcomm Snapdragon 845, 4GB RAM

-When it comes to hardware, the Xperia XZ3 is on par with the XZ2, though it does add a little extra battery capacity.
-The XZ2 offers good performance with plenty of power from the Qualcomm Snapdragon 845 chipset and 4GB of RAM support, so we'd expect the XZ3 to offer the same.
+When it comes to hardware, the Xperia XZ3 is near enough on par with the XZ2, meaning it offers a solid performance with plenty of power from its Qualcomm Snapdragon 845 chipset and 4GB of RAM.

-There is 64GB of storage, which although is actually relatively small compared to some newer devices – specifically the Galaxy Note 9 and its 512GB option – the XZ3 does have microSD support for storage cards up to 512GB so storage shouldn't be an issue.
+There is 64GB of storage, which although is actually relatively small compared to some newer devices – specifically the Galaxy S10+ and its 1TB option – the XZ3 does have microSD card support (up to 512GB).

 A USB Type-C port is on the bottom of the XZ3 and Qi wireless charging is supported too, as it is on the XZ2 and XZ2 Premium devices but not the newer Xperia 1.
-We weren't as impressed with the XZ2's battery as we have been with previous Xperia devices so it's great to see a couple of hundred extra milliamps added to the XZ3.
-Whether the jump from 3180mAh to 3330mAh will make enough of a difference in the XZ3 remains to be seen for now but it is at least closer in capacity to the likes of the Galaxy S9+ and its 3500mAh battery.
+We weren't as impressed with the XZ2's battery as we have been with previous Xperia devices so it's great to see some extra milliamps of capacity added to the XZ3.

-Like the XZ2, the XZ3 has no 3.5mm headphone jack but it does support Hi-Res, LDAC and aptX HD, while Sony's Dynamic Vibration System is also on board again.
-This system can add vibration to anything you are watching or playing, and you can opt in or out for each app you open.
+Like the XZ2, the XZ3 has no 3.5mm headphone jack, but it does support Hi-Res, LDAC and aptX HD.
+Sony's Dynamic Vibration System is also on board, which can add vibration to anything you are watching or playing for added dramatics.